Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VM.SQLServerDisk.md

 To deploy Virtual Machines that pass this rule:

-- Set the `properties.storageProfile.osDisk.managedDisk.storageAccountType` property to `'Premium_LRS'` or greater.
+- Set the `properties.storageProfile.osDisk.managedDisk.storageAccountType` property to `Premium_LRS` or greater.
-- Set the `properties.storageProfile.dataDisks.managedDisk.storageAccountType` property to `'Premium_LRS'` or greater.
+- Configure each data disk included in `properties.storageProfile.dataDisks` to use `Premium_LRS` or greater by setting the property `managedDisk.storageAccountType`.

 For example: